MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="has_single_bit"></a>`has_single_bit`

-Check if a value has only one bit set; that is, is a power of two.
+Check if a value has only one bit set (which means it is a power of two).

 ```cpp
 template <class T>